Best Closed-End Funds (CEFs) to Buy Now

 Another nice aspect of CEFs is that, unlike mutual funds, they can use debt leverage to juice their returns.
 That same leverage also allows closed-end funds to sport some of the highest yields you're likely to find.

-Today, we're going to take a look at a few of the best CEFs on the market.
+Today, we're going to take a look at some of the best CEFs on the market.
 Each of these funds trades at a reasonable discount to NAV and offers a yield that's at least competitive, if not downright extravagant.

 Nuveen Real Estate Income Fund